 What is Bubble Sort?

 Bubble sort is a fundamental sorting technique used in programming.
-The bubble sort algorithm moves through the whole dataset multiple times rearranging them into ascending or descending order.
+The bubble sort algorithm moves through the whole dataset multiple times, rearranging them into ascending or descending order.

 In that case, they are swapped (if the required overall arrangement is ascending).
 In this article, we will always consider the arrangement required as ascending.

 For example if a list is [1,3,4,2,7,5].
 The algorithm will first compare 1 and 3.
 Since 1<3, no swapping occurs.
-Similarly for 3 and 4 as well.
+Similarly, for 3 and 4 as well.

-Further, no swapping occurs at 4 and 7, but occurs at 7 and 5.
+Further, no swapping occurs at 4 and 7 but 7 and 5.
 Hence, after a single traversal, the list becomes [1,3,2,4,5,7].
 Notice that the largest element 7 automatically arrives at the last place.

 Benefits and pitfalls of Bubble Sort